 Dreaming of the scale, flexibility, and efficiency of cloud storage?
 Qumulo paves the path for file.Learn More

-Let me introduce you to John Smith, the CIO of Creative Media Inc., a (fictional) television production company that launches some of the steamiest romantic reality TV shows.
+Before I get to the 5 cloud migration steps, let me introduce you to John Smith, the CIO of Creative Media Inc., a (fictional) television production company that launches some of the steamiest romantic reality TV shows.
 With hits like “Love at First Zoom” and “Who Wants to Date a D-Lister,” Creative Media is having its moment in the spotlight.
 Unfortunately, that moment arrived as the pandemic has shifted both how TV productions are made and how his company’s employees work.

 Traditionally, Creative Media has run its IT operations on-premises; but, John believes the time is right to explore cloud migration.
 He has found a cloud partner willing to help, as well as a service provider should any data migration services be needed.
 This shift would be a massive undertaking with major ramifications for the entire company.